Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark: Acknowledgments

 \section{Acknowledgments}

-This work is partly supported by the National Natural Science Foundation of China under Grants No.11735003, the fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.
+This work is partly supported by the National Natural Science Foundation of China under Grants No.11735003 and No. 11975041, the fundamental Research Funds for the Central Universities and the Thousand Talents Plan for Young Professionals.
+M.P.V. thanks the IJCLab of Orsay, where part of this work was done, for its hospitality.